Wild English – Heirloom Series

 Wild English cider is the real deal.
 This is the style of cider we loved during our time in Britain but couldn’t find amongst the sweet “alco-pops” sold as cider back in Canada.
 So, we made it ourselves.
 This cider is not for sissies and will shake your tree with its robust dryness and the big taste of the English orchard.

 As traditional as English cider gets, Wild English is a part of our Heirloom Series of ciders; that is, ciders which are varietal focused.
-Sea Cider grows many different bittersweet and bittersharp cider varietals, which are high in tannin, low in acid and delivering earthy phenolic aromas.
+Sea Cider grows many different bittersweet and bittersharp cider varietals, which are high in tannin and deliver earthy phenolic aromas.
 These cider-specific varietals are used to impart a complexity in the cider that ordinary eating apples cannot achieve.
 As one of our estate ciders, all of the apples that go into making Wild English are grown, picked and pressed on our certified organic orchard in Central Saanich, British Columbia.

 How we make this cider: